5 Star Residential and Commercial Roofing

 Flashing and Penetrations

-Flashing around chimneys, vents, skylights, and roof edges is the most common source of leaks.
-We examine every penetration point for proper sealing, corrosion, separation, and signs of past water entry.
-Pipe boots get particular attention as they degrade faster than other components.
+Step flashing around brick chimneys, plumbing vents, skylight curbs, and roof-to-wall transitions is the most common source of leaks on Panhandle homes.
+We examine every penetration for proper lap, corrosion, separation, and signs of past water entry into the decking.
+Neoprene pipe boots get special attention because high-altitude UV in Amarillo and Lubbock degrades them faster than the shingles they sit on.

 Gutters and Drainage

-Clogged, damaged, or improperly sloped gutters cause water to back up under shingles and along fascia boards.
-We check gutter condition, downspout flow, and overall drainage patterns.
-On flat roofs, we verify drain function and check for ponding water.
+Clogged or misaligned gutters cause water to back up under starter shingles and rot fascia boards.
+We check the gutter run, downspout flow, and how runoff moves away from the foundation.
+On commercial TPO and PVC flat roofs in Midland and Lubbock we verify roof drain function and look for ponding water near rooftop HVAC curbs, which is a common failure point after a Permian Basin dust event.

 Attic Ventilation